Odessa Chick-fil-A locations come together to help First Responders

 ODESSA, Texas — The Chick-fil-A on University Blvd., along with Chick-fil-A at the Odessa Town Center, cooked and packaged 500 sandwiches for first responders in Odessa.

-After Sunday's heartbreaking events, the restaurant planned to close early and send their team home to be with their families.
+After Saturday's heartbreaking events, the restaurant planned to close early and send their team home to be with their families.

 As they walked out of the restaurant, the team saw an opportunity to feed local law enforcement.